Glycogen Storage Disease Type 9

 Accepting New Patients

-Priya Kishnani is a Pediatrics provider in Durham, North Carolina.
+Priya Kishnani is a Pediatrics provider practicing medicine in Durham, North Carolina.
 Dr. Kishnani is rated as an Elite provider by MediFind in the treatment of Glycogen Storage Disease Type 9.
-Her top areas of expertise are Pompe Disease, Glycogen Storage Disease Type 3, Hypophosphatasia (HPP), Glycogen Storage Disease Type 9, and Splenectomy.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Pompe Disease, Glycogen Storage Disease Type 3, Hypophosphatasia (HPP), Glycogen Storage Disease Type 9, and Splenectomy.
 Dr. Kishnani is currently accepting new patients.

 Languages Spoken: